mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 updateWattmeter!(system, device; label = "To Branch 1", variance = 1e-6)
 nothing  # hide
 ```
 In this case, we modify the measurement and variance values for the wattmeter located at `Bus 1`.
-The wattmeter at `Branch 1` on the to-bus end retains its measurement value while only the measurement variance is adjusted.
+The wattmeter at `Branch 1` on the to-bus end retains its measurement value, while only the measurement variance is adjusted.

 ---